 30.5.1.1 Adequacy

-The Market Monitoring Unit and MMA shall develop and implement methods, procedures, staffing and other resources for achieving the purposes and objectives of Attachment O. Such methods, procedures, staffing and other resources shall be appropriate to realizing the purposes and objectives and effective implementation of Attachment O, and shall be subject to review, modification and approval by the ISO’s Chief Executive Officer, where the measures involve the MMA, or by the ISO’s Board, where the measures involve the Market Monitoring Unit.
+The Market Monitoring Unit and MMA shall develop and implement methods, procedures, staffing and other resources for achieving the purposes and objectives of Attachment O. Such methods, procedures, staffing and other resources shall be appropriate to realizing the purposes and objectives and effective implementation of Attachment O, and shall be subject to review, modification and approval by the ISO’s CEO or the CEO’s designee, the COO, where the measures involve the MMA, or by the ISO’s Board, where the measures involve the Market Monitoring Unit.

 30.5.1.2 Conditions, Functions or Actions Monitored